 (Incidentally -- like It's A Wonderful Life -- Holiday Affair was a box-office flop that found fandom yeeeeears after its release with viewings on Television.
 Granted, our movie today isn’t nearly the classic Life has become but, again, that’s why I’m here sharing these.
 To showcase the “unknowns” I think you’ll enjoy.
 Okay, moving on again.)

 Let’s talk a little bit about Connie and Carl and Timmy, ‘cause they’re the heart of the thing (Steve notwithstanding but you know what I mean).
-And I want to touch on Carl because, for me, he showcases a lot of why this movie works.
+And I want to touch on Carl -- the wonderful Wendell Corey -- because, for me, he showcases a lot of why this movie works.
 Again, his and Connie’s is the only arc in the piece, and what I’ve always loved about their relationship is that Carl is a good guy.
 He has no agenda, he simply loves her.
 And he never strikes out against Steve.
 Even when they’re sizing each other up -- standing in front of the fireplace, Carl with tree lights around his neck, their talking about the weather -- it’s casual.
 When Steve has his run-in with the law (and a great “bit” with Harry Morgan), Carl’s the one to stand up for him.
 And -- while everyone else sees it -- it’s Carl who finally makes Connie see who she really loves.
 Where Carl could have been a clichéd “other," he’s wonderfully anything but.

 And Timmy?
 One of the best written youngsters.
 And best portrayed, thanks to Gordon Gebert, who you might recognize as a young Audie Murphy in To Hell And Back (1955).
-Here he more than holds his own against Mitch and Miss Leigh; and eventually in his career Burt Lancaster, Virginia Mayo, Charles McGraw … and John Wayne.
+Here he more than holds his own with Mitch and Miss Leigh; and eventually in his career Burt Lancaster, Virginia Mayo, Charles McGraw … and John Wayne.
 He’s adorable without being cute, spunky without being pompous, and far wiser than even his own mother as he goes along as “Mr. Ennis.”
 (Interestingly, Miss Leigh is only fourteen years older than young Gebert in this.)
 A lot of appreciation for characters is in how others respond to them.
 Out of the mouths of babes, when Timmy likes Steve, well, that’s that.